Depo-Provera Lawsuit

 Latest Depo-Provera Birth Control Lawsuit Updates

-As of November 2024, Depo-Provera brain tumor lawsuits are still in the early stages.
-Lawyers are investigating cases from people who suffered brain tumors called meningioma after using Depo-Provera or Depo-SubQ Provera birth control shots.
+As of December 2024, Depo-Provera brain tumor lawsuits are still in the early stages.
+Lawyers are investigating cases from people who suffered meningioma, tumors in the membrane covering the brain, after using Depo-Provera or Depo-SubQ Provera birth control shots.

 We do the legal research by talking to lawyers and reviewing court documents to bring you the latest updates on Depo-Provera lawsuits.